Choosing the Right Parenthetical Punctuation

 The Quick AnswerA parenthesis is additional information added into a sentence as an explanation or an afterthought.
-A parenthesis can be shown using two brackets, two commas, or two dashes.
+A parenthesis can be shown using two parentheses (brackets ), two commas, or two dashes.
 The choice is yours.
 Here are some guidelines:

-For Parenthesis, Use Commas, Dashes or Parentheses (Brackets) to Show a ParenthesisA parenthesis is additional information added into a sentence as an explanation or an afterthought.
+Use Commas, Dashes or Parentheses (Brackets) to Show a ParenthesisA parenthesis is additional information added into a sentence as an explanation or an afterthought.
 For example (parenthesis shaded):